How to Make French Press Coffee

-When it comes to making a good cup of coffee, I’m an equal opportunist: I love espresso, cold brew, hot brew—if it’s caffeinated and tasty, I’m in.
+When it comes to making a good cup of coffee, I’m an equal opportunist: I love espresso, cold brew and drip.
+If it’s caffeinated and tasty, I’m in.
 One of my favorite ways to make coffee is using a French press, which is actually one of the easiest brewing methods.
 Here’s everything you need to know on how to use a French press.

 French Press vs. Drip Coffee Makers